What is agroecology?

 As activism, agroecology is a food justice movement.
 Organizations such as La Vía Campesina view agroecology as a means of resistance to global conglomerate food systems and as a means to achieve food sovereignty.
 The refrain "agroecology without food sovereignty is technicism" highlights the fundamental importance of food justice to agroecology, which extends beyond being merely a method or research endeavor.

 As praxis, agroecology (see image below) is a holistic approach to growing food that views ecosystems and farmland as indistinguishable natural spaces.
 Agroecology focuses on conservation and sustainability through the integration of Native perennial plants, permaculture, and annual crops.
-This integration reduces reliance on herbicides and pesticides through the use of biocontrols, while promoting water and soil conservation.
+This integration reduces reliance on herbicides and pesticides by utilizing biocontrols, while promoting water and soil conservation.